intro-graphics-master/a1_s19/README.md

 1. This bonus step requires that you actually got GitHub Desktop (or just plain git) set up correctly to talk to your local files.
 Do that.
 Use the instructions provided by GitHub for setting up GitHub Desktop, and use Google for any help.

 2. Once you have made the minor edit to your local files (from the steps above), all you have left to do is push them back to the GitHub repo you made in step 1.
 This is easy using GitHub Desktop's interface.
-Remember that commiting your local files is not enough; you must also push them.
-Visit your repo page online (accessible from the GitHub Desktop menus) and check the file contents to verify that your edit is there.
+Remember that committing your local files is not enough; you must also push them.
+Visit your repository page online (accessible from the GitHub Desktop menus and keyboard shortcuts) and check the file contents to verify that your edit is there.

 In case you decide you want to use plain git instead on the command line, here are instructions for that too: https://pastebin.com/YQimN4Mn